Dress Project: Emily Muslin Preparation

 Lesson content locked

-If you're already a member, you'll need to log in.
+You can purchase access below, or if you're already a member, you'll need to log in.

 In this lesson, I demonstrated how to prepare the muslin fabric for draping the bias bodice and draped skirt of the cowl neck dress.
 I used wool as muslin, but any lightweight fabric with a nice drape can be used.